 Remember that these timelines are just for guidance and that your personal situation may vary.
 Dr Choy will be able to give you more information during your follow up procedure.
 You are also encouraged to contact the team at any time if you feel any unusual discomfort or pain during recovery, or if you have any concerns at all.
 It is always better to err on the side of caution.

-High-risk surgeries can translate into high-reward surgeries when patients select a well-trained, highly-qualified and experienced specialist plastic surgeon, like Dr Ellis Choy in Sydney, to perform their procedure.
-Revisions surgeries are always more complex than a woman’s first surgery, requiring superior anatomical knowledge, the ability to navigate challenges during surgery successfully, as well as pure surgical skill.
+Revisions surgeries are more complex than a woman’s first surgery, requiring extensive anatomical knowledge, the ability to navigate challenges during surgery and surgical skill.

 *The information about breast implant removal was reviewed by Dr. Ellis Choy.
 If you have any questions, please don’t hesitate to contact us here.

 Making an Informed Decision

 Undergoing plastic surgery is a significant decision that should be made only after careful consideration of all aspects involved, including the potential risks and complications.

 General Risks and Complications

 There are general risks and complications that apply to most plastic surgery procedures.
 These are discussed in detail on our Risks and Complications page.

 In addition to those that apply generally to plastic surgery, each individual procedure comes with its own specific risks and complications.
 For breast implant removal, these include:

 - Asymmetry in breast shape